Circular Head Aboriginal Corporation

 (Select Dates: 7 week block)

 Every 6 months, New Directions host a New Parents Group for a 7-week block to capture all new-babies born in that period.
 The program is a chance for all new parents to come together to meet other new parents in the same depths of parenthood.
 Developing a culturally safe and inclusive environment encourages connections and friendships to form.
 Each week the program is based around an informative session to support new parent education.
-Examples of topics we covered are: breastfeeding, first aid, baby milestones, introducing solids, postpartum physio, massage techniques, mental health and contraception.
+Examples of topics we covered are: breastfeeding, first aid, baby milestones, sleep and settling, postpartum physio, massage techniques, mental health and contraception.

 Bookings Essential!